 Bryce Loveland represents numerous pension, health and welfare, training and vacation savings plans and trusts in litigation, and in ERISA, HIPAA and Affordable Care Act compliance.
 He is experienced in collecting unpaid employee benefit contributions, withdrawal liability and third party reimbursement for his clients.
 He also assists his clients with Department of Labor and IRS audit defense.

-Dedicated to giving back to his community, Bryce serves as a member of the firm’s Pro Bono Committee and serves as the chair of the Board of Nevada P.E.P., a statewide nonprofit that provides education and encouragement to families with children with disabilities.
+Dedicated to giving back to his community, Bryce serves as the Las Vegas office coordinator on the firm’s Pro Bono Committee and also serves as the chair of the Board of Nevada P.E.P., a statewide nonprofit that provides education and encouragement to families with children with disabilities.

-Recovered third party reimbursement owed to single and multiemployer health plans in hundreds of separate matters.
-For example, The Powell Litigation Group v.
-Peltier, 2013 WL 6978781 (Nev.Dist.Ct.) (recovering 100% of health plan’s lien against third party reimbursement settlement fund plus 100% of attorney’s fees incurred in prosecuting the lien).
+Counsel in recovering third party reimbursement owed to single and multiemployer health plans in hundreds of separate matters, including a case recovering 100% of health plan’s lien against third party reimbursement settlement fund plus 100% of attorney’s fees incurred in prosecuting the lien.
+The Powell Litigation Group v.
+Peltier, 2013 WL 6978781 (Nev.Dist.Ct.)

 Represented health insurers and Medicare Advantage organizations in emergency TRO and preliminary injunction motions involving contract disputes and noncompetition issues with providers.

 Obtained judgment against employer for withdrawal liability on behalf of pension plan.
 Trustees of the Plumbers and Pipefitters Union Local 525 Health and Welfare Trust and Plan v.
 Southwest Air Conditioning, Inc., 2012 WL 6096672 (D. Nev.
 December 4, 2012).